 Producing a video about a new product launch and posting it on YouTube

 Conducting a survey to gain industry insights and emailing the results to clients

-Content marketing tools help manage the distribution of your content across your own web properties and the internet at large.
+Content marketing software helps manage the distribution of your content across your own web properties and the internet at large.
 They facilitate the creation, deployment, management and storage of your team’s content.

 For instance: companies such as camera vendor GoPro that regularly share videos with their audience may benefit from content marketing software that can store and organize visual assets.

 That said, the term “content marketing tools” refers to more than just dedicated software.
 It can also include certain techniques and resources that any content creator can benefit from, regardless of budget or size of business.

 Sometimes teams aren’t ready to invest in new technology and are just looking for simple solutions to enhance their content marketing efforts.
 Here’s how some free or low-cost platforms can help you do just that:

 If you find your needs aren't addressed by the basic platforms mentioned above, you may be in the market for a more robust content marketing system.
 Here are some of the most common capabilities among such systems: